 When a little creativity is needed for work or play, you should put on your sneakers and undertake your favorite form of exercise.
-The physical exertion not only benefits the body, but also the mind as it gives the brain a chance to focus on something other than the necessary task, which can help to trigger creativity.
+Physical exertion not only benefits the body but also the mind as it gives the brain a chance to focus on something other than the necessary task, which can help to trigger creativity.

 Related to both the increase in energy and creativity, exercise can improve your level of productivity.
 To test this theory, try a simple experiment: for one week, make the effort to exercise before you go about your daily business – at least ten minutes of cardiovascular exercise that makes your heart beat faster.

 For the next week, refrain from doing any form of exercise.
 Over both weeks, take note of the amount of work you complete, your ability to concentrate, and whether you suffer that mid-afternoon slump that makes you want to reach for candy or caffeine.
 Compare each week and determine which is best.

 Cardiovascular health is more important than any other single factor in preserving and improving learning and memory. [source]